UniversalDependencies/docs/_en-dep/nsubj.md

 of the copular verb, which can be an adjective or noun, including a noun marked by a preposition, as in the examples below.

+In English, the `nsubj` normally precedes the predicate that it depends on, but this need not be the case, both for the displaced subjects of expletive constructions and in other cases of stylistic inversion, such as the example headed by the predicate _come_ below.

 ~~~ sdparse
 Clinton defeated Dole
 nsubj(defeated, Clinton)